firebase/firebase-ios-sdk/SwiftPackageManager.md

 - Requires Xcode 12.
 - Analytics requires clients to add `-ObjC` linker option.
 - Analytics is only supported for iOS and cannot be used in apps that support other platforms.
-- Performance and Firebase ML are not currently available.
+- Performance is not yet available.
-- watchOS support is introduced in 7.0.0 for Auth, Crashlytics, Messaging, and Storage.
+- watchOS support is available for Auth, Crashlytics, Messaging, RemoteConfig, and Storage.

 ## Installation